 Most people want to do anything possible to treat cancer, whether it’s the first treatment or the second or third one.
 Your doctor will talk to you about your treatment options.
 You may also decide to get a second opinion or get treated at a comprehensive cancer center that has more experience with your type of cancer.
 There may be clinical trials available, too.

 Some people get some of the same types of treatment that they had the first time (for instance, surgery or chemo), but some treatments may be less helpful as the cancer progresses.
 Treatment decisions are based on the type of disease, location of the cancer, amount of cancer, extent of spread, your overall health, and your personal wishes.
-For example, your doctor will probably not suggest radiation or surgery for cancer that has spread throughout your body because these local treatments can only treat cancer that’s in a limited number of places.

 Over the long term, cancers are usually treated with chemotherapy (chemo) in 1 of 2 ways.